 Olive is an uncertain newlywed.
 Marj has three tiny children.
 Betty is a devout intellectual, Marilou a beautiful young musician who loves the rainforest people.
 And Rachel is an outsider, craving a place in the inner circle.
 When things spiral out of control, you have to ask—how complicit are they?

 Five Wives is a compelling story about living in an ideological bubble: the magical thinking, the personal bargains, and the devastating consequences of clinging to mythologies at odds with the real world.

-Five Wives is published by HarperCollins Canada and will be in stores September 3, 2019.
+Five Wives is published by HarperCollins Canada.
+In stores now.

 “To take a true, shocking story and tell it from the inside, without judgment or theatrics but with an unwavering respect for the facts and a generosity of imagination that is the hallmark of great storytelling, is no small feat.
 Thomas has more than risen to the challenge.
 This is a brave, important, utterly absorbing novel.” – Barbara Gowdy, author of Little Sister

 “What a wonderful book!
 Joan Thomas takes us deep into Operation Auca and into the wild jungle of her characters’ hearts.
 This gorgeous, nuanced retelling offers up historical events in a new light and forces us to ask difficult and timely questions about colonialism, indigeneity, and faith.” – Alison Pick, author of Strangers with the Same Dream.